Resources for Researchers

 Roar Support

 Roar is maintained by the ICDS staff, who provide network monitoring, backup services, software updates, code optimization, and service-desk support.
-ICDS uses Solarwinds network monitoring software to monitor the health and status of the network, hardware, and storage.
+ICDS monitors the health and status of the network, hardware, and storage.
 Roar is actively monitored during normal business hours (9:00 AM – 5:00 PM) Monday through Friday.
-Roar also hosts OSSEC, an open-source host-based intrusion detection system, which is used to control the system by monitoring available logs, alerting administrators of unauthorized system modifications, and providing a mechanism to enforce security requirements.
-The team uses NESSUS Professional to scan the system for potential vulnerabilities such as hacking and Denial of Service (DoS) attacks.
+Roar also uses tools such as Splunk and Nessus to monitor and scan the system for potential vulnerabilities and intrusion attempts.

 The ICDS website offers documentation to help users resolve technical issues they may encounter.
 This support is supplemented by the i-ASK Center, a service desk which supplies expert technical assistance for user problems.
 In the event of more complex issues, the engineers of the ICDS Technical Support Team provide advanced in-person support to users to ensure that problems are resolved in a timely and professional manner.